taylor-edwards/layout-patterns/process.md

 In efforts to find suitable audio to accompany the animations, I searched high and low for what I thought would be appropriate (and royalty-free) music.
 Ultimately, I both felt and was advised to record my own music.
 Using [a pair of mics](/sources/#recording) and a combination of [audio software](/sources/#recording), I recorded Robert Muczynski’s “[Gallery](/sources/#music)” suite for unaccompanied cello.
 The pieces within vary naturally, but have of an earnest and jaunty vibe that pairs well with my visual approach.

 [View more about my sources &rarr;](/sources/)

+##On Continuation and Usage

+I believe these definitions of [layout patterns](/#patterns) can be further abstracted into a more flexible and less content-based system of components.
+Hopefully layout patterns can be utilized in design practice to provide safer methods of experimentation and to help beginners understand just how multifaceted web design can be.